-Arsenal striker Olivier Giroud is coy on the chances of a possible loan move for New York Red Bulls striker and club legend Thierry Henry in January, but says it would be a “great joy” to play alongside him.
+Arsenal striker Olivier Giroud is coy on the chances of a possible loan move for New York Red Bulls striker and club legend Thierry Henry in January, but admitted it would be a “great joy” to play alongside him.

 The 35-year-old linked up with his former club last season on a two-month temporary deal, notching two goals in seven appearances, and Arsene Wenger has hinted at a repeat this season despite the MLS side’s sporting director Andy Roxburgh having threatened to block any move.